Mental Health Training Courses Maroubra

 The demand for mental health services in Australia is undoubtedly high.
 With the pressing need for mental health support among Australians and just over 62,000 mental health professionals recorded in the country in 2020, our current workforce falls far short of what’s required.
 The silver lining is that you can contribute to this change and have a meaningful impact on people’s lives.
 Compassionate and committed individuals are sought after to join the mental health sector, and breakthru College is pleased to present this opportunity.

-FAQs About Mental Health Training
+Your Mental Health Training Questions Answered

-What is the duration of a mental health training course in Australia?
+How much time does a mental health training course in Australia take?

-How much does it cost to study mental health in Australia?
+What is the cost to study mental health in Australia?

 What is the difference between Certificate IV in Mental Health and Certificate IV in Mental Health Peer Work?

-Are the courses inclusive of practical experience in mental health support?
+Do the courses include practical experience in mental health support?

 Which learning pathways can these courses be integrated into?